dvb4323/dvb4323/README.md

 - ⚡ Fun fact: ...
 -->
 I'm a student at Hanoi University of Science and Technology.
 I love programming, and want to make new things everyday.<br/>
-🌱 I’m currently learning Dart, Ruby and Python.
+🌱 I’m currently learning Dart, Ruby and Python.<br/>
-🔭 I’m currently working on an Android Project.
+🔭 I’m currently working on an Android Project.<br/>